 The video advertising displays were not expanded beyond the initial deployment, but remain in place on buses that were part of the first round of installation.

 It’s not known what revenue the HSR is presently receiving from StreetSeen Media, or any details about the video display costs or revenues

-The Public Record reached out to the City’s Manager of Revenue Generation John Hertel.
+The Public Record contacted the City’s Manager of Revenue Generation John Hertel.

 In the 2014 video above, then-HSR Director Hull repeatedly pointed to Hertel – who was not present at the meeting – as the person who would be responsible for the file.

-Hertel says the bus advertising contract file was never transferred to his office, and his office “have always offered to provide support if requested” by the HSR.
+Hertel says the bus advertising contract file was never transferred to his office, and his office “has always offered to provide support if requested” by the HSR.